Ron Hines DVM PhD

 When lymphoma disease is generalized and many organs are infiltrated with the tumor, just about any symptom of ill health is possible.
-Those can be related to the liver (such as jaundice, liver enlargement, ascites), the kidneys (uremia), anemia (bone marrow suppression), the intestines (diarrhea/maldigestion) or increased susceptibility to infections (also due to bone marrow suppression). (ref1, ref2, ref3) When lymphomas occur near the heart, heartbeat and function suffer as well. (ref)
+Those can be related to the liver (such as jaundice, liver enlargement, ascites), the kidneys (uremia), anemia (bone marrow suppression), the intestines (diarrhea/maldigestion) and increased susceptibility to infections also due to bone marrow suppression. (read here) When lymphomas occur near the heart, heartbeat and function suffer as well.

 How Will My Veterinarian Diagnose Lymphoma In My Ferret?

 It is unclear if the majority of lymphoma cases in ferrets have enlarged superficial lymph nodes (=peripheral lymphadenopathy).
 But if your ferret does have them; and they are firm, non-painful, and similar to the ones in the fanciful image at the top of this page and present at these points on its body your veterinarian will be quite suspicious of lymphoma.
 Most often, multiple nodes on both sides of the body are enlarged.
 Your vet will probably want to send a biopsy specimen from one of those nodes on to a pathologist for confirmation.